craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 [^4]: The Mom Test is also the best and most natural audiobook in the genre I’ve ever listened to, if you like reading by listening.

-More formal [switch interviews](https://www.revealed.market/) and [continuous discovery](https://www.producttalk.org/2021/05/continuous-discovery-habits/) practices are more effort to learn, but pay big dividends.
+More formal [switch interviews](https://www.revealed.market/) and [continuous discovery](https://www.producttalk.org/2021/05/continuous-discovery-habits/) practices are more effort to learn, but can pay big dividends.

 Whatever you do, don’t avoid including key team members from all disciplines when having and especially digesting the customer conversations you have.

-Including members from design, development, etc. often uncovers many more insights vs. trying to translate your own takeaways into “requirements” without that important context for the people crafting the actual solutions that get shipped.
+Including members from design, development, etc. often uncovers many more insights vs. trying to translate your own takeaways into “requirements”.
+Without that, a ton of important context gets lost for the people crafting the actual solutions.

 ### Measure Leading Indicators

 It’s easy to figure out whether you’re making the revenue and the margins you need to hit growth and profitability targets.

-The problem with the financial metrics people focus on is that they happen as the result of work that was done in the past.
+The problem with the financial metrics is that they happen as the result of work that was done in the past.
 Maybe a *long* time in the past.

 What can you measure to help you know whether you’re on the right track right now?

 Most often, “leading” indicators of success won’t be obvious at first.
-Finding a product's [north star](https://amplitude.com/north-star) is not as easy as just looking at the sky for the brightest light.
-Take your first best guesses, make sure you can measure them and report on them, then review with your team.
+Finding a product's [north star](https://amplitude.com/north-star) is not as easy as looking at the sky for the brightest light.
+Take your first best guesses, make sure you can measure and report on them, then review with your team.

 Plan for the time to update measurements as you learn more over time and find where the correlations are.
 Being able to measure success indicators should be as core to your product development process as testing that a new feature is working.

-Again, what your customer and target customers **do** is a much more important validation signal than what they *say* they will do.
+Again, what your target customers **do** is a much more important validation signal than what they *say* they will do.

-How can you build in a way that you can measure actions and not words sooner?
+How can you build in such a way that you can measure actions and not words sooner?

 ## Burn Baby Burn